If you’re thinking about buying an apartment in the new year, we have put together 10 questions to help with the process.

 7. Have you changed the kitchen or bathroom?

 Again, often these require permission.
-If the bathroom or kitchen look gleaming, check if permission was sought.
+If the bathroom or kitchen have been changed, check if permission was sought.

 8. Have you replaced the laminate flooring?